A Nonlinear Dimensionality Reduction Framework Using Smooth Geodesics: Smoothing geodesics embedding

 \section{Smoothing geodesics embedding}

-Our goal is to fit the geodesics computed in Isomap with smoothing splines to more closely mimic the manifold and preserve the geometry of the embedding.
+Our goal is to fit the geodesics computed in Isomap with smoothing splines to closely mimic the manifold and preserve the geometry of the embedding.
 Classic smoothing spline constructions \cite{de1972calculating} require one input parameter, denoted by $s$, that controls the smoothness of the spline fitted through the points in a geodesic.
-Our proposed method, SGE, has five parameters: \begin{itemize} \item $\delta$ (inherent from Isomap) for the number of nearest neighbors, \item$\mu_s$ controls the smoothness of the splines, \item $\nu$ controls the threshold of the length of splines before reducing the order of the spline to the next level, \item $h$ controls the number of discretizations that the method uses to evaluate the length of a spline, and \item finally, $p$ prescribes the number of embedding dimensions. \end{itemize}
+Our proposed method, SGE, has five parameters: \begin{itemize} \item $\delta$ (inherent from Isomap) controls the number of nearest neighbors, \item$\mu_s$ controls the smoothness of the splines, \item $\nu$ controls the threshold of the length of splines before reducing the order of the spline to the next level, \item $h$ controls the number of discretizations that the method uses to evaluate the length of a spline, and \item finally, $p$ prescribes the number of embedding dimensions (latent variables). \end{itemize} Note that, we will provide details of the parameters $\mu_s$, $\nu$, and $h$ later in this section.

-Here, we demonstrate our approach by constructing a spline on an arbitrary geodesic $\mathcal{G}$, having $m\ge2$ points, in the graph created by a neighborhood search algorithm.
+Here, we demonstrate our approach by fitting a spline over an arbitrary geodesic $\mathcal{G}$, having $m\ge2$ points, in the graph created by a nearest neighbors search algorithm.
 For an index $k$ we have that $d$-dimensional points in $\mathcal{G}$ are given by

 For each dimension $l\in \big\{1, \dots, d\big\}$, we fit $\big\{y_{lk}\vert k=1 \dots, m\big\}$ using one dimensional smoothing splines $\hat{f}_l(z)$ of order $\theta+1$ that are parameterized in $z \in [0,1]$ by minimizing